-How do you feel about asking other people for help?
+How do you feel about asking people for help?

-I have somewhat of a bi-polar relationship to asking for help myself.
-I can definitely be a “lone ranger” at times and often, especially when I feel stressed or pressured, try to do everything myself – either because I feel insecure about asking for support or because I self righteously think that I’m the only one who can do it the “right” way.
-On the other hand, I can sometimes be quite pushy, forceful, and presumptuous with my requests (aka demands) of support (or so I’ve been told).
-Ah, to be human!
+When I’m feeling stressed or pressured, I try to do everything myself – either because I feel insecure about asking for support or because I self-righteously think that I’m the only one who can do it the “right” way.

-However, as I’ve also experienced personally and seen in others many times throughout my life and in my work, there is a beautiful place of balance between going it all alone and demanding help from others in an obnoxious way.
+But I’ve learned that there’s a beautiful place of balance between going it all alone and demanding help from others in an obnoxious way.
 This all stems from our ability to genuinely ask for and graciously receive the support of other people.
 The irony of this whole phenomenon is that most of us love to help others, while many of us have a hard time asking others for help ourselves.

-What if we had more freedom to ask for what we wanted and for the specific support of other people?
-What if we could make requests in a confident, humble, and empowering way?
-What if we remembered that we are worthy of other people’s support and that our ability to both ask for and receive help not only supports us, but also gives them an opportunity to contribute (which most people really want to do).
+What if we had more freedom to ask for what we wanted and for the specific support we need?
+What if we could ask for help in a confident, humble, and empowering way?
+What if we remembered that we’re worthy of other people’s support and that our ability to both ask for and receive help not only benefits us but also gives them an opportunity to contribute (which most people really want to do)?

 - Being open to the coaching and feedback of others